ICS-2026-SG-004 · The Instagram Files · Saga IX

 The distinction is between safety features and architectural modifications.
 Restricting direct messages from adults to minors addresses a specific safety risk: predatory contact.
 It does not modify the engagement architecture that the internal research identified as the harm vector.
 Implementing time management tools addresses the appearance of concern about usage duration.
 It does not modify the infinite scroll, autoplay, notification, and algorithmic amplification systems that the internal research documented as the mechanisms through which duration produces harm.
 Hiding like counts in some markets as an opt-in feature addresses the public relations dimension of the like-count research.
 It does not change the default experience for the population the research identified as harmed.

 The pattern is consistent: changes that address specific safety risks without revenue impact were implemented.
 Changes that address the core engagement architecture — the algorithmic amplification, the comparison engine, the reward loop — with revenue impact were not.
 Safety features and architectural modifications are different categories.
-The company implemented the former and declined the latter.
+On the public record, the former were implemented; the latter were not.
 This is consistent with the Revenue-Welfare Inversion, not a refutation of it.

 Legal review and product review are different institutional functions with different outputs.
 Product review assesses a finding in terms of design modification: given this research, what should the product do differently?
 The output of product review is a design change — a modification to the algorithm, the interface, the default settings, the content ranking.
 Product review converts research into product decisions.